Combinatorial theorems in sparse random sets: The set of basic anti-uniform functions has few extreme points

+The main difference between these new properties and the properties P1 and P2 is that we are not quantifying over a whole set of sequences.
+For example, P1 is the property that Q1 holds with $j=1$ for every sequence $(\mu_{i_2},\dots,\mu_{i_k})$ taken from a sequence $(\mu_1,\dots,\mu_m)$.

+A less obvious difference is that, while we are ultimately interested in obtaining properties of the measures $\mu_1,\dots,\mu_m$, we shall deduce these from probabilistic statements about typical sequences of measures $\nu_1,\dots,\nu_k$ chosen binomially with a smaller probability.
+This will be illustrated by the main result of this section.

-Let us define what we mean by ``sufficiently random" and then show that what we need can be obtained from our assumption 1.
+Let us define what we mean by ``sufficiently random" and then show that what we need can be obtained if Q1 holds with sufficiently high probability for suitable $\eta$.
 The next definition highlights the property that we want to get out of the sufficient randomness: that capped convolutions should be pretty similar to actual convolutions.